tsobti/HacktoberFest2020/README.md

-Add features to the website you want.
+Add more features to the website.

 Link to the site: https://rakshit234.github.io/HacktoberFest2020/